 “By this action, the City seeks to ensure that the parties who have profited from externalizing the responsibility for sea level rise, drought, extreme precipitation events, heatwaves … bear the costs of those impacts on the City, rather than Plaintiffs, local taxpayers, residents, or broader segments of the public,” the suit continues.

 The litigation is being led by San Francisco-based Sher Edling, the same law firm that is representing San Mateo and Marin counties, along with the cities of Santa Cruz and Imperial Beach, in similar suits.
-According to Richmond city manager Bill Lindsay, Sher Edling first approached the city with the idea for the lawsuit.
+Richmond City Attorney Bruce Goodmiller first approached Sher Edling to inquire about climate litigation.

 Richmond mayor Tom Butt said that while the intention of the lawsuit falls in line with the policy positions of the city, that fact that Sher Edling was willing to partner with the city attorney’s office and bear the brunt of the costs was the most important factor in the decision.